Robert Young (sternwheeler): Truck feeder service plan

 The steamboat business on the Columbia River encountered hard times in 1919.
 New automobile highways took tourists off the excursion boats, and the construction of the Spokane, Portland and Seattle Railway along the north bank of the river eliminated the need for steamboat service to the once isolated landings on that bank.

 In March 1919, Nespelem became part of a plan for a new service on the Columbia river.
 This new service would be inaugurated by a new company, The Dalles-Columbia River Line.

 This company was formed by Capt.
-Charles Nelson, who had baen master of the Tahoma for several years, and was then the manager of the Peoples line, together with John D. Porter, and, of Spokane, F.W.
-Anderson and F.W.
-Buswell, as well as J.C.
-Egbert of The Dalles, and J.T.
-Peters of Portland.
-Portland lawyer George F. Shepherd would be counsel for the corporation.
+Charles Nelson, who had baen master of the Tahoma for several years, and was then the manager of the Peoples line, together with John D. Porter, and, of Spokane, F. W. Anderson and F. W. Buswell, as well as J. C. Egbert of The Dalles, and J. T. Peters of Portland. ortland lawyer George F. Shepherd would be counsel for the corporation.

 The plan was, operating in conjunction with the sternwheeler Tahoma, to run to Pasco, Washington, and en route, call at Wallula, Washington, which would be a terminus for a truck service carrying agricultural products from Walla Walla, about 28 miles to the east.
 Improved roads seemed to favor this plan, and the businessmen of Walla Walla were reported to be enthusiastic about it.

 According to Captain Nelson several thousand dollars would soon be spent to complete the cabins and make Nespelem into a freight and passenger vessel.

 By late April, operation of Nespelem had been curtailed to extend no further east from Portland than The Dalles.
-Nespelem was scheduled to leave on its first trip on this route at 7:00 a.m. on April 29, 1919 from the Taylor Street dock in Portland.
+Nespelem was scheduled to leave on its first trip on this route at 7:00 a.m. on April 29, 1919, from the Taylor Street dock in Portland.
 The plan was to make this run three times weekly.
 Business however was not sufficient to support making the run in conjunction with Tahoma, which remained tied up in Portland.

 Business however apparently did not prosper.
 On May 21, 1919, Tahoma was sold at public auction to satisfy the claims of creditors.
 By June 8, 1919, Nespelem was itself out of service and tied up at the dock.